Mikhail Oktan: In Belarus

 In summer of 1943, Oryol was recaptured by Soviet troops.
-Oktan retreated with German troops, first to Bryansk (then Ordzhonikidzegrad) and later to Babruysk, in eastern Belarus.
+Oktan retreated with German troops, first to Bryansk and later to Babruysk, in eastern Belarus.
 In Babruysk, Oktan re-established himself as a local leader, participating in local culture and continuing to pursue women.
 At the same time, he began to expand his activities from propaganda into the political sphere.
 This resulted in the formation of the "Union for the Struggle Against Bolshevism" on 7 March 1944 at a rally of 2,000 individuals.
 The formation was preceded by elaborate preparation of material, including insignia, flags, radio speeches, and the support of the 9th Army in the Union's formation.
 Dallin posited that Oktan was permitted by the Germans to do as he wished for the establishment of his Union, as evidenced by his rewarding local businesses and the presence of German soldiers at the 7 March rally.

 Following the establishment of the Union, additional recruitment centres were established in the cities of Barysaw, Rahachow, and Krychaw.
 Oktan was additionally given permission in mid-April 1944 to recruit in Western Belorussia, and German reports noted that the Union deliberately eschewed a clear political position, a move Germany supported.
 According to official figures (suggested by Dallin to be "vastly inflated"), membership reached 75,000 by June 1944, with the issue of restoring private ownership of land as the primary position of the Union.
 In spite of this, however, the Union was inactive, with all of Belarus being recaptured by Soviet forces in June 1944.
 It primarily was used in an effort to relieve German supply issues, including the delivery of foodstuff, the usage of members to dig trenches or deliver supplies, and the supply of German soldiers via the peasantry.

 Simultaneously with the work of the Union, Oktan directed the "Russian Youth Movement," an organisation which participated actively in the Heuaktion, or kidnapping of children aged 10 to 14.
 Initially taking responsibility for the welfare of the children, any semblance of order dissolved under Oktan's leadership, with some camps of children being evacuated with retreating German soldiers and many being left stranded without any form of identification.

 Oktan continued to actively promote himself as a collaborationist leader to the war's end, continuing his lavish lifestyle in spite of the war's worsening state, and additionally unsuccessfully sought an alliance with Belarusian collaborators (in part due to German urging).
 However, following the recapture of Babruysk by Soviet forces, Oktan abandoned all that he had for Germany.